 - Tulips: Plant tulip bulbs 2-3 times the bulb’s depth.
 Layer in pots with smaller bulbs on top.
 Protect with wire mesh if squirrels are pests in your garden.

-- Plant other spring-flowering bulbs: daffodil, narcissus, grape hyacinth etc.
+- Finish planting other spring-flowering bulbs: daffodil, narcissus, grape hyacinth etc.

-- Mulch delicate perennials such as salvia with a thick layer of compost to insulate against frost.
+- Mulch delicate perennials such as salvia and dahlia with a thick layer of compost to insulate against frost.

 - Lift containers onto bricks to assist drainage.
 Protect container plants from frost by wrapping in bubble wrap in cold spells.

 - Trees: Plant trees, shrubs, roses (bare rooted or container grown).
-From now until February is the time to prune most deciduous trees.
+From now until February is the time to prune most deciduous trees such as Acer (Maple) species.
+This is to avoid sap loss if pruning is done in spring (which should be avoided).

 - Alpines: add grit around their collars to help protect against rot.
 Remove leaves from around the plants.
 (Alpines need to stay in well drained conditions).